About Victorian Jewelry

 Opulence and larger scale prevailed in the Grand Victorian jewels style.
-It was the time of booming economy, and makers picked up the trend.
+It was the time of booming economy, and jewelry makers picked up the trend.

-The Late Victorian jewelry makers stepped away from creating massive, heavy pieces.
-Women lifestyle changed towards independency.
+Late Victorian jewelry makers stepped away from creating massive, heavy pieces.
+Women lifestyle changed towards independence.
 They got involved in new activities such as bicycling and tennis.
 To keep up with the new clientele’s needs, Late Victorian pieces were lighter and more wearable.
 Attached safety pins became very handy and this element is the era’s design feature.